 I had no idea what to make for supper last night so I asked my friend.
-She was making a recipe from the JERUSALEM cookbook & decided to make the same thing!
+She was making a recipe from the JERUSALEM cookbook & I decided to make the same thing!
 Mini Chicken Burgers with Tahini Sauce.. so delicious!

 I am sure glad I spoke to her!
 I have made a few recipes from this cookbook but have never made these before.

-Their recipe has a sour cream sauce to serve with the burgers but I decided to make a tahini sauce since we love tahini sauce so I will give you the recipe I used for that.
+The recipe has a sour cream sauce to serve with the burgers but I decided to make a tahini sauce since we love tahini sauce!
+I will give you the recipe I used for that.
 Another change I made was swapping ground chicken for ground turkey.

 I called these mini burgers because they are small flat burger/meatballs…you can make them any size you want.
 Just adjust the cooking time accordingly so that they are cooked through completely.